nstephenh/BSCopy/readme.md

 modifier set manually.
 Again, the script you will remind you.

 As with the weapon script, you can then copy this into the Shared Selection Entry section in your file.

+## Parse raw text directly from an epub
+Why not from a PDF?
+Because PDF isn't super machine parsable.

+Unlike the other scripts, I can't rely on standard libraries to read epubs (Well, I could, but I don't want too), and beautiful soup makes reading html from the epub much easier.

+You will need to install these dependencies with `pip install -r requirements.txt`

+More documentation forthcoming, but essentially, you can modify settings in  `read_from_epub.py` and run it.

 ## Copy changes from one file to another
 The copying function of BSCopy was set up originally, to copy the shared selection entry links from a template file